Updated: July 27th, 2025

 The thyroid is one of the most important, and often mismanaged, glands we have working in our body.
 Located in the front of our neck, this butterfly-shaped gland secretes hormones that control some major functions including weight management, how we use energy, how we metabolize food, and even how we sleep.
-For women, hormones can shift out of balance during childbearing, menopause, and even under chronic stress.
-This means that women have a higher rate of thyroid conditions than men, and it impact them in many stages of their lives.

-We hear about thyroid concerns every day, as women want to understand symptoms that point to faulty thyroid functioning.
+I hear women’s thyroid concerns regularly, as women want to understand symptoms that point to faulty thyroid functioning.
 Healthcare practitioners frequently rely solely on blood tests and do not work through the delicate gray area between “your lab results are fine” and “let’s try prescription hormone therapy.”
-But considering only these two very different ends of the spectrum leaves women at risk for a lifetime of thyroid imbalance, and possibly more serious, even irreversible, thyroid conditions.

-This element is indispensable to our thyroid in several ways.
+Selenium (Se): This element is indispensable to our thyroid in several ways.
 Selenium-containing enzymes protect the thyroid gland when we are under stress, working like a “detox,” to help flush oxidative and chemical stress, and even social stress – which can cause reactions in our body.
 Selenium-based proteins help regulate hormone synthesis, converting T4 into the more accessible T3.
 These proteins and enzymes help regulate metabolism and also help maintain the right amount of thyroid hormones in the tissues and blood, as well as organs such as the liver, kidneys, and even the brain.
 Selenium also helps regulate and recycle our iodine stores.
 These are all very important functions!

-These three trace metals are vital to thyroid function.
+Zinc (Zn), iron (Fe), and copper (CU): These three trace metals are vital to thyroid function.
 Low levels of zinc can cause T4, T3, and the thyroid stimulating hormone (TSH) to also become low.
 Research shows that both hyperthyroidism (overactive thyroid) and hypothyroidism (underactive thyroid), can sometimes create a zinc deficiency leading to lowered thyroid hormones.

 Decreased levels of iron can result in decreased thyroid function as well.
 When combined with an iodine deficiency, iron must be replaced to repair the thyroid imbalance.
 Copper is needed to help produce TSH, and maintain T4 production.
 T4 helps cholesterol regulation, and some research even indicates copper deficiency may contribute to higher cholesterol and heart issues for people with hypothyroidism.

-Most people have heard that antioxidants are important to help temper oxidative stress, and thus combat degenerative diseases as well as improve the aging process.
+Antioxidants and B vitamins: Most people have heard that antioxidants are important to help temper oxidative stress, and thus combat degenerative diseases as well as improve the aging process.
 Vitamin A (commonly known as beta-carotene), C, and E, along with iodine and selenium, help the thyroid gland mitigate oxidative stress in an ongoing, daily process.

 Oxidative stress tends to be higher with Graves disease, the most common form of hyperthyroidism.
 With this condition, the overactive thyroid uses more oxygen, which can result in an accumulation of oxygenated compounds that can damage cells.
 Antioxidants are recommended to help stop the oxidative stress before it dominoes.
 In addition, the B vitamins, including B2, B3, and B6, help with the manufacturing of T4.
 As you can see, these mechanisms are all connected, which is why the proper micronutrients are important!